IN THIS ISSUE . . .

 Cell Death Regulator Discovered

 Our cells come armed with a set of weapons they can use to shred their contents and commit suicide.
 This process, called apoptosis, is normal and often beneficial, helping shape developing embryos and killing off diseased cells.
 But sometimes the proteins that control the process fail to trigger it when they should, and cancer could ensue.
 Now, scientists led by Xiaodong Wang, a biochemist at the University of Texas Southwestern Medical Center, have discovered one of these control proteins they called Mule.
 Wang speculates that a more detailed biochemical understanding of how Mule works eventually could lead to new cancer treatments.

-Wang home page
+Wang home page (no longer available)

 Article abstract (from the July 1, 2005, issue of Cell)